-Entrance poll shows Sanders ahead in Democrats' Nevada caucuses
+Sanders takes early lead in Nevada caucuses, Biden distant second

 At a Democratic debate in Nevada on Wednesday, candidates launched scathing attacks on Michael Bloomberg, the billionaire former mayor of New York City, who has been rising in the polls on the back of a self-funded advertising blitz but is not competing in Nevada.

-Warren’s campaign said on Saturday it had raised $14 million ahead of the caucuses, double a target it set after a lackluster performance in New Hampshire, and fueled by donations following her fiery debate barrage aimed at Bloomberg.
+Warren’s campaign said on Saturday it had raised $14 million ahead of the caucuses, double a target it had set after a lackluster performance in New Hampshire, and fueled by donations following her fiery debate barrage aimed at Bloomberg.

-The next primary will be Feb.
+The next primary will be on Feb.
 29 in South Carolina, followed by the Super Tuesday contests in 14 states on March 3 that pick more than one-third of the pledged delegates who will help select a Democratic nominee.

 Nevada is the first nominating state with a diverse population after contests in predominantly white Iowa and New Hampshire.

-Writing by John Whitesides and Michael Martina; Additional reporting by Sharon Bernstein, Jane Ross and Elizabeth Culliford; Editing by Soyoung Kim, Alistair Bell and Cynthia Osterman
+Writing by John Whitesides and Michael Martina; Additional reporting by Sharon Bernstein, Jane Ross and Elizabeth Culliford; Editing by Soyoung Kim, Alistair Bell, Cynthia Osterman and Sandra Maler